emidiovaleretto/bjj-webapp-ms1-project/README.md

-# BJJ - Brazilian Jiu-Jitsu GYM
+# BJJ - Brazilian Jiu-Jitsu Training Center

 BJJ - Brazilian Jiu-Jitsu is a website that helps people stay passionate about the Gentle Art - as it is known the practice of Jiu-Jistu - besides introduce this modality to new aspirates who want to know more about the pillars of Brazilian Jiu-Jitsu.
 Based in Dublin, Ireland, we offer a friendly and cosy environment, to receive from beginners to more advanced practitioners.
 The site is targeted toward practisers and athletes who are looking for a way to socialise and keep themselves fit.
 BJJ will be useful for all people to find out exactly why they should choose practicing jiu-jistu.